Introduction

 This pattern helps explain why many people avoid financial decisions considered complex or risky.
 The perception that resources are limited can make the economic future more difficult to imagine clearly.

-Thus, the scarcity mindset should not be understood only as a consequence of real financial difficulties.
+Scarcity mindset, then, should not be understood only as a consequence of real financial difficulties.
 It represents a cognitive pattern that reorganizes mental priorities, altering the way financial decisions are evaluated and executed.

 How Scarcity Mindset Captures Mental Attention